albiecr/Text-Analysis/README.md

 &nbsp&nbsp&nbsp 1.
 Prompt you to enter a text <br>
 &nbsp&nbsp&nbsp 2.
 Show the formatted text (without punctuation and in lowercase) <br>
 &nbsp&nbsp&nbsp 3.
 Display frequency of all words <br>
 &nbsp&nbsp&nbsp 4.
-Allow searching for frequency of a specific word <br><br>
+Allow searching for frequency of a specific word <br>

 <h2>🏗️ Code Structure</h2>
 The TextAnalyzer class contains: <br><br>